forhadulislam/modb/README.md

 ## Performance

 moDB was tested in a single machine.
-And the performance was executed to insert a certain amount of data and deleting those.
+And the performance was executed to insert a certain amount of data and deleting those using the builtin methods.
 Results are displayed below:

 <p align="center">
   <img alt="MoDB" src="https://user-images.githubusercontent.com/1941100/67943511-d2d70b80-fbe2-11e9-9f91-ff1a88fe73a8.png">